 There is a lot of confusion nowadays about boilers and the best type for your home or commercial space.
-At Abend Plumbing and Heating, we hope to help stop this confusion with these blogs, our website, and when we service the boilers in their homes or buildings.
+At Abend Service, we hope to help stop this confusion with these blogs, our website, and when we service the boilers in their homes or buildings.
 It’s crucial to know about your boiler type within your commercial or residential space.
 The reason is, there may come a day when it breaks or needs service, and you need to know what to tell your specialist plumber.
-This blog will explain everything you need to know about boilers so you’ll be prepared if that day comes.
+This blog will explain everything you need to know about boilers, so you’ll be prepared if that day comes.

 What Is A Boiler?